Overview

 Total cost

-Premium typically 1.30–1.90% of coverage limit, varying with deal structure, EV, risk, and use of synthetic reps; larger or layered transactions may see lower rates.
+Premium typically 1.7%–2.0% of coverage limit (assumes no material operating risk; operating-adjacent assets typically price higher), varying with deal structure, EV, risk, and use of synthetic reps; larger or layered transactions may see lower rates.
 Plus underwriting/broker fees and surplus lines taxes.

 Retention